 Instead of putting down your competition, highlight the product features or brand promises you offer that they don’t.

 Geoconquesting is a location-based strategy we use.
 Target advertisements to your competitor’s consumers, both in the physical and digital worlds.
-We can drive our mobile billboards near competitor locations.
-Plus, we’ll serve corresponding mobile display ads to those who have been inside a competitor location in the past 90 days.
+Drive mobile billboards in front of competitor locations.
+Serve corresponding mobile display ads to those who have been inside a competitor location recently.
 Offer a discount to switch to your brand.

 Discover a new brand position